schwartzpub/schwartzpub.github.io/_posts/2022-10-19-AzureDevOpsStoredProcedures.md

     AuthScheme: 'windowsAuthentication'
 ```

-## Powershell to generate yaml for each Stored Procedure
+## Powershell to generate YAML for each Stored Procedure

-Even though it was pretty simple to create this yaml file, what if we have several or even hundreds of stored procedures that we want to include?
-Using a little bit of powershell and a 'template' yaml, we can quickly duplicate our pipeline files.
+Even though it was pretty simple to create this YAML file, what if we have several or even hundreds of stored procedures that we want to include?
+Using a little bit of PowerShell and a 'template' YAML, we can quickly duplicate our pipeline files.

 Lets start by creating a temporary base.yml file that will make it easy to do a find and replace.
-I will save this to C:\temp for now.:
+We will save this to C:\temp for now.

+Change your file to include the `paths`, `pool name`, database `ServerName` and `DatabaseName` that you will use in your environment.

 ```yaml
 trigger: